TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/FirstSteps/Index.rst

 Every entry is stored in a multidimensional PHP array.
 Every object and every property, therefore, is unique.
-We could define an arbitrary number of PAGE objects; however, the :code:`typeNum` has to be unique.
-For every :code:`typeNum`, there can be only one :ref:`PAGE <t3tsref:page>` object.
+We could define an arbitrary number of PAGE objects; however, the `typeNum` has to be unique.
+For every `typeNum`, there can be only one :ref:`PAGE <t3tsref:page>` object.

-In the example, for the parameter :code:`typeNum = 98`, a different output mode is created.
-By using :code:`typeNum`, various output types can be defined.
-If :code:`typeNum` is not set explicitly, it defaults to "0".
+In the example, for the parameter `typeNum = 98`, a different output mode is created.
+By using `typeNum`, various output types can be defined.
+If `typeNum` is not set explicitly, it defaults to "0".
-Typically, :code:`typeNum = 0` is used for the HTML output.
+Typically, `typeNum = 0` is used for the HTML output.

-When a page is requested with just :code:`index.php?id=1`, :code:`typeNum = 0`
-will be assumed and the output will be HTML.
-To get the print output, the request will have to pass a "type" attribute, i.e. :code:`index.php?id=1&type=98`.
+When a page is requested with just `index.php?id=1`, `typeNum = 0` will be assumed and the output will be HTML.
+To get the print output, the request will have to pass a "type" attribute, i.e. `index.php?id=1&type=98`.

 It is thus possible to generate many different outputs depending on one's needs (XML, JSON, PDF, etc.).
 TypoScript configuration can be copied between